-Students not achieving competency in one (1) APPE may remediate after the graduation ceremony, or possibly during their NAPLEX preparation block.
+Students not achieving competency in one (1) APPE may remediate after the graduation ceremony, or during their NAPLEX (North American Pharmacist Licensure Examination) preparation block.

 If the student's schedule of APPE rotations permits, the Office of Experiential Education (OEE) will make a reasonable effort to schedule the student for one (1) remediation during the NAPLEX review block.
 However, it is possible that a student's NAPLEX review block may occur prior to a rotation in which competency is not achieved.
 As such, this arrangement cannot be guaranteed due to the timing of the NAPLEX review block and is subject to preceptor and site availability.
+There may also be financial implications.